sensu/sensu-docs/content/sensu-core/2.0/reference/silencing.md

 ---

 ## How does silencing work?
 Silencing entries are created on an ad-hoc basis via `sensuctl`.
 When silencing entries are successfully created, they are assigned an `ID` in the format `$SUBSCRIPTION:$CHECK`, where `$SUBSCRIPTION` is the name of a Sensu entity subscription and `$CHECK` is the name of a Sensu check.
 Silencing entries can be used to silence checks on specific entities by taking advantage of per-entity subscriptions, e.g. `entity:$ENTITY_NAME`.
-When the check name and/or subscription described in a silencing entry match an event, the handler will not be executed and an informational message will be logged.
+When the check name and/or subscription described in a silencing entry match an event and a handler use the `not_silenced` built-in filter, this handler will not be exeucted.

 These silencing entries are persisted in the Sensu data store.
 When the Sensu server processes subsequent check results, matching silencing entries are retrieved from the store.
 If one or more matching entries exist, the event is updated with a list of silenced entry ids.
 The presence of silencing entries indicates that the event is silenced.

 When creating a silencing entry, a combination of check and subscription can be specified, but only one or the other is strictly required.

 For example, when a silencing entry is created specifying only a check, its ID will contain an asterisk (or wildcard) in the `$SUBSCRIPTION` position.
 This indicates that any event with a matching check name will be marked as silenced, regardless of the originating entities’ subscriptions.

 Conversely, a silencing entry which specifies only a subscription will have an ID with an asterisk in the `$CHECK` position.
 This indicates that any event where the originating entities’ subscriptions match the subscription specified in the entry will be marked as silenced, regardless of the check name.

 ## Silencing specification